sajivkumar/mathjax-angular/projects/mathjax-lib/README.md

 # mathjax-angular
 This plugins implements the browser version of [Mathjax v3][1] into [Angular][2]

+***Note***:This library was generated with [Angular CLI][8] version 12.1.1.
 ## Feature

-This library helps you implement the version 3 of Mathjax into any of your web application.
+This library helps you implement the version 3 of Mathjax into any of your angular web application.

 ## Install
+Below are the steps you need to use this library.
 NPM:
 ```
 npm install mathjax-angular